Medicaid Long Term Care Mental Health Benefits for Seniors

 Mental Health Coverage with Consumer Directed Care

 Another way Medicaid Long Term Care recipients could pay for mental health services is through Consumer Directed Care, which is also known as Consumer Directed Services, Self-Administered Services and by other names.
 This program gives Medicaid recipients decision-making power when it comes to their health care.
-This can include the state providing the Medicaid beneficiary with an open-ended budget to spend on any health care related item of their choice, which could include mental health services.
-However, it should be noted, that consumer direction in care typically is more associated with personal care, not mental health.
+This can include the state providing the Medicaid beneficiary with a budget to spend on healthcare, which could include mental health services.
+However, it should be noted that Consumer Directed Care is typically associated with personal care assistance with daily activities like bathing and eating.

 Institutions for Mental Disease and Medicaid Long Term Care

 If a Medicaid-eligible individual age 65 or over has severe enough mental health issues, Medicaid will pay for them to live in and receive care in an Institution for Mental Disease (IMD).
-The severity of their mental illness will be determined by a Preadmission Screening and Resident Review, which is a federal requirement to help ensure that people are not inappropriately placed or kept in nursing homes for long term care when they would be better served in an IMD.
+The severity of their mental illness will be determined by a Preadmission Screening and Resident Review, which is a federal requirement to help ensure that people are not inappropriately placed or kept in nursing homes for long-term care when they would be better served in an IMD.

-Institutes for Mental Disease (IMD) are also known as psychiatric hospitals, inpatient psychiatric centers, mental institutions and by other names.
-The federal government defines an IMD as a hospital, nursing facility or other institution that has more than 16 beds where individuals reside to treat mental illness (including substance use disorders), as well as, receive medical and nursing care services.
+IMDs are also known as psychiatric hospitals, inpatient psychiatric centers, mental institutions and other names.
+The federal government defines an IMD as a hospital, nursing facility or other institution that has more than 16 beds where individuals reside to be treated for mental illness (including substance use disorders) while also receiving medical and nursing care services.

-IMDs are generally not considered appropriate living environments for persons with Alzheimer’s or related dementias.
+CAUTION: IMDs are generally not considered appropriate living environments for persons with Alzheimer’s or related dementias.

-There are several factors that differentiate Institutes for Mental Disease (IMD) from nursing homes, assisted living facilities and memory care units.
+There are several factors that differentiate IMDs from nursing homes, assisted living facilities and memory care units.
 First and most importantly is that people must be diagnosed with a severe mental illness during the screening process to be eligible to live in an IMD, but that’s not the case with nursing homes, assisted living facilities or memory care units.
-IMD’s have a high-security environment, in California part of the definition of an IMD is being a “locked facility,” whereas many nursing homes and assisted living facilities try and promote a sense of freedom (even if it is restricted to the grounds) among their residents.
+IMD’s have a high-security environment, in California part of the definition of an IMD is being a “locked facility,” whereas many nursing homes and assisted living facilities try and promote a sense of freedom among their residents, even if their freedom is restricted to the grounds.
 And memory care units have specialized professionals, rooms and supplies to specifically help with cognitive disorder, dementia and Alzheimer’s that will likely exceed similar help at an IMD.

 Eligibility Requirements for Medicaid Long Term Care Mental Health Benefits

-The assessments used to determine whether or not someone needs a NFLOC will usually include an evaluation of the individual’s ability to perform Activities of Daily Living (ADLs).
-Many mental health issues can impact someone’s ability to perform ADLs, so it is possible that a mental health condition could help someone become functionally eligible for Medicaid.
-The same is true for brain conditions like mild cognitive impairment, dementia and Alzheimer’s, which can also impair ADLs and leave someone needing a Nursing Facility Level of Care.
+The assessments used to determine whether or not someone needs a NFLOC will usually include an assessment from their primary care provider and an evaluation of the individual’s ability to perform Activities of Daily Living (ADL) – mobility, bathing, dressing, eating, toileting.
+Many mental health issues can impact someone’s ability to perform these activities, so it is possible that a mental health condition could help someone become functionally eligible for Medicaid.
+Brain conditions Alzheimer’s disease or related dementias does not guarantee a NFLOC designation, but these conditions can impair a senior’s ability to perform the ADLs and make them functionally eligible for Medicaid Long Term Care.